-The company has a policy to limit the cases conflicts of interest, approved by the Board of Directors.
-These systems and policies aim to achieve justice and transparency and prevent conflicts of interest and using of internal information.
-The policy also aimed to regulate disclosure procedures according to the governance requirements.
-Conflict of interest policy also stipulates reporting any interest of an employee, board member, or their relatives in any contracts or transactions with the company.
-They do not take any decision or vote on any decision related to this interest.
+The company has a policy regarding the limitation of conflicts of interest approved by the Board of Directors.
+The aim of these systems and policies is to achieve fairness, transparency, and prevent conflicts of interest and the misuse of insider information.
+The policy also aims to regulate the company's disclosure procedures for material information and provide a mechanism for announcing it in line with corporate governance instructions.
+Furthermore, the conflict-of-interest policy stipulates the reporting of any interest held by an employee, a board member, or their relatives in any contracts or transactions with the company and prohibits them from making decisions or voting on any decisions related to this interest.